 Due to more handling, the chances of damage increase.

 100% Inspection is not possible where destructive testing is required.

 In this method, randomly selected samples are inspected.
-Samples taken from different batches of products are representatives.
+Samples taken from different batches of products are representative.
 If the sample proves defective.
 The real concern is to be rejected or recovered.

 Sampling inspection is cheaper and quicker.
 It requires fewer inspectors.
 Its subjected to sampling errors, but the magnitude of sampling error can be estimated.

 In the case of destructive tests, random or sampling Inspection is desirable.

-This type of Inspection governs wide currency due to the introduction of the automatic machine of equipment’s which are less susceptible to chance variable and hence require less Inspection, suitable for Inspection of products which have less precision importance and are less costly.
+This type of Inspection governs wide currency due to the introduction of the automatic machine of equipment which is less susceptible to chance variable and hence require less Inspection, suitable for Inspection of products that have less precision importance and are less costly.

 Inspection Services offered by TUV Austria Bureau of Inspection & Certification

 Inspection services from the TUV Austria Bureau of Inspection & Certification help reduce risk, ensure quality and accuracy, and meet regulatory requirements.